==== FREE Get Email Notices when new columns are posted ====

-Arabs should suspend contacts with Israel until Israel recognizes Palestine
+Arabs should suspend contacts until Israel Government recognizes Palestine

 The primary stumbling block to the establishment of a Palestine State and achieving Middle East peace is the weak leadership of the Arab World and their fear of standing up to Israel’s government extremism.
 Despite the Arab World’s public rhetoric and criticism of Israel’s government policies which block peace and fuel conflict, the Arab World, their private actions have empowered Israel and allowed it to pursue fanaticism.
 If the Arab World stood up to Israel by suspending ALL contacts, Israel’s government would be forced to take peace seriously.